ScintillatorSynth/scintillatorsynth.org/content/en/docs/VGens/Intrinsics/NormPos.md

 NormPos provides a 2D fragment screen position, adjusted for screen width and height and normalized to [-1, +1] in the shortest dimension, to ensure a square aspect ratio and full range of coordinates in the shortest pixel dimension.
+This example window is created with the default width of 800 and height of 600, so is therefore wider than it is tall.
+To adjust for this NormPos varies from -1 to +1 in the vertical axis but from -1.333 to +1.333 in the horizontal axis.

 <img src="/images/schelp/NormPosLayout.png" />